 I’d like to propose the Supplemental Transparency Project. … Continue Reading

 The announcement could not be more timely.
-Yesterday, we learned that the government of Scotland has reached an agreement with the Aberdeen-based Abbot Group, setting aside £2 million of a £5.6… Continue Reading
+Yesterday, we learned that the government of Scotland has reached an agreement with the Aberdeen-based Abbot Group, setting aside £2 million of a £5.6 million bribery settlement to build rugby and soccer fields in impoverished communities.… Continue Reading

 We saw in the last post that neither restitution nor disgorgement will work very well in compensating the victims of overseas corporate bribery.